madanh/gmove/index.md

 wait 10–15–30 years to see the effects, but will start having impact as soon as it is implemented (could be within a year).

 The information that needs to be organized and made accessible this time is “who is going where (and doesn't mind helping with climate crisis)”.
-And the means to achieve this organization is by adding a single feature to Maps, a product already deployed on billions on smartphones worldwide.
+And the means to achieve this organization and access is by adding a single feature to Maps, a product already deployed on billions on smartphones worldwide.

 # Description